Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Information capacity with sampling noise

 Eq.\,(\ref{eq:Rayleigh_quotient}) defines the optimal capacity of approximating an arbitrary function $f (u) = \sum_{j = 0}^{\infty} (\mathbf{Y})_j u^j$.
 We can therefore naturally ask which functions $f$ maximize this optimal capacity.
 To this end, we first note that the denominator of Eq.\,(\ref{eq:Rayleigh_quotient}) is simply a normalization factor that can be absorbed into the definition of the function $f(u)$ being approximated, without loss of generality.
 More precisely, we consider:

 Then, we can rewrite the optimal capacity from Eq.\,(\ref{eq:Rayleigh_quotient}) as

 Here we have defined the matrix $\mathbf{Q} \in \mathbb{R}^{\infty \times \infty}$ as

 by introducing the matrix square root of $\gr^{\frac{1}{2}} \in \mathbb{R}^{K \times K}$, and the \textit{noise-to-signal ratio} (NSR) matrix $\mathbf{R}$.
 The decomposition in Eq.\,(\ref{eq:Q}) may be verified by direct substitution into Eq.\,(\ref{eq:Cp}).
+The ability to calculate matrix powers and in particular the inverse of $\gr$ requires constraints on its rank.

+Before we analytically find the eigenvectors of $\mathbf{Q}$, we need to show in general that the number of linearly independent features always equals to the rank of the Gram matrix $\gr$, no matter what symmetries the system is subject to.
+Let us consider any vector $\bm{c}\in \mathbb{R}^K$, the quadratic form

-The ability to calculate matrix powers and in particular the inverse of $\gr$ requires constraints on its rank. \rev{We show in Appendix \ref{app:Function-independence} that the rank of $\gr$ is equal to the number of linearly-independent functions in $\{x_k(u)\}_{k \in [K]}$.
-One way the rank of $\gr$ to be deficient is through the use of the input encoding that leads to identical dependence of the features in a way that is not broken by the rest of the system's interactions (dictated by $\bm{\theta}$).
+gives the norm of function $\sum_{k=0}^{K-1} c_{k} x_{k} (u)$ in RHS.
+The summation $\sum_{k_1,k_2=1}^{K} c_{k_1} c_{k_2} (\gr)_{k_1, k_2}=0$ vanishes if and only if function $\sum_{k=0}^{K-1} c_{k} x_{k} (u)$ is a zero function, namely $\bm{c}$ is in the null space of $\gr$.
+We conclude that the rank Gram matrix $\gr$ is equal to the number of linearly independent features.
+One way for the rank of $\gr$ to be deficient is through the use of the input encoding that leads to identical dependence of the features in a way that is not broken by the rest of the system's interactions (dictated by $\bm{\theta}$).
 We do not consider such symmetries.
 All simulations utilize encodings that result in a full rank $\gr$.
-In case of a rank-deficient $\gr$, one should replace all appearances of $\gr^{-1}$ above with the pseudoinverse $\gr^{+}$.}
+In case of a rank-deficient $\gr$, one should replace all appearances of $\gr^{-1}$ above with the pseudoinverse $\gr^{+}$.

 We now consider the measure-independent part of the eigenvectors of $\mathbf{Q}$, indexed $\mathbf{Y}^{(k)}$, satisfying the standard eigenvalue problem:

 where $k=0,\cdots,K-1$.
 From Eq.\,(\ref{eq:Cp}), it is clear that these eigenvectors have a particular meaning.
 Consider the function $y^{(k)}(u)$ defined by the eigenvector $\mathbf{Y}^{(k)}$, namely